 PS, since writing this post I have been reliably informed that my Poole bowl was decorated by Gwen Haskins who worked at the pottery for many years.

-Hello, this is the blog belonging Valerie Greeley RMS.
+Hello, this is the blog belonging Valerie Greeley RMS, HS.
 I paint in miniature, sometimes slightly larger but always small scale.
 Years ago I studied printed textiles and hold a BA (Hons) in the subject.
 I have a special interest in the book arts including illustration, bookbinding, printmaking and artist books.